Bowling Green–Toledo football rivalry: Battle of I-75 Trophy

 Beginning in 2011, the two schools started playing for the Battle of I-75 Trophy.
-Sponsored by Taylor Kia Automotive Group, it replaced the Peace Pipe Trophy.
+Sponsored by Fremont Federal Credit Union, it replaced the Peace Pipe Trophy.
 The Battle of I-75 Trophy was designed by Jeff Artz, who also designed the Fred Biletnikoff Award (awarded to America's top college football wide receiver).
-Toledo leads 10–2.

-Recent Toledo domination
+Broken Toledo Win Streak (2010-2018) and Falcons Flip The Series (2019-present)

 Toledo won nine straight games from 2010 to 2018.
-The 2017 contest was, "a snoozer as they blew out the Falcons 66-37 before a crowd that barely dented the Doyt’s capacity.
+The 2017 contest was, "a snoozer” as they blew out the Falcons 66–37 before a crowd that barely dented the Doyt’s capacity.
 Coaches on both teams agreed, "the fiercest and most-heated rivalry in the Mid-American Conference has lost some luster, and that's probably because of the lopsidedness".
-In 2019, on the 100th anniversary of the rivalry, Toledo's streak ended as Bowling Green, a 26-point underdog, defeated the Rockets.
+However, in 2019, on the 100th anniversary of the rivalry, Toledo's streak ended as Bowling Green, a 26-point underdog, defeated the Rockets.
 The Falcons coached by first-year Head Coach Scot Loeffler dominated all game.
 Walk-on Grant Loy got his first career start at QB, rushing for 137 yards and a TD while throwing for another.
 The Falcons Defense led by Brandon Perce held the dominant Toledo offense to only 7 points as the Falcons won 20–7.
-Toledo resumed their winning ways in 2020 to continue to lead the overall series.
+Toledo resumed their winning ways in 2020 and 2021, then the Falcons won 3 out of 4 from 2022-2025 to tie the series again.
+Having taken 4 of the past 7 matchups, Bowling Green had officially turned the tide back in their favor after the long Toledo streak in the 2010s.

 Notable games

 2010: First primetime game

 On November 17, 2010, Toledo and Bowling Green met for the first primetime game in series history.
 The game was held in Toledo and broadcast by ESPN2, Dave Neal and Andre Ware on the call.
 Toledo Rockets came into the game with a 6–4 record on the season.
 The Bowling Green Falcons came into the game at 2–8 on the season.
-The game was the last time they play for the Peace Pipe Trophy due to conversations with members of the American Indian community.
-Taken into consideration was the spiritual symbolism of the ceremonial pipe to the American Indian community, as well as the NCAA's push to remove inappropriate American Indian nicknames and symbols associated with member's athletic teams.
 Toledo defeated Bowling Green 33–14.
 The Rockets gained 537 yards and held the Falcons to 254 yards.
 Toledo forced five turnovers (three fumbles and two interceptions) in the game and gave up one interception.
 Toledo took a 26–7 lead at halftime.
-Then they only score fourteen points all together in the second half.
+Fourteen points were scored between the two in the second half, securing the victory for Toledo.

+2022: Barstool college football show

+On November 15, 2022, the Barstool College Football Show went to the Glass Bowl for the 87th meeting of Toledo and Bowling Green rivalry.
+Dan Katz also known as "Big Cat" received the key to Toledo from Wade Kapszukiewicz the mayor of Toledo.
+Bowling Green upset the Rockets in the snow by the score of 42–35.